Space vector modulation

-Space vector modulation (SVM) is an algorithm for the control of pulse-width modulation (PWM).
+Space vector modulation (SVM) is an algorithm for the control of pulse-width modulation (PWM), invented by Gerhard Pfaff, Alois Weschta, and Albert Wick in 1982.
 It is used for the creation of alternating current (AC) waveforms; most commonly to drive 3 phase AC powered motors at varying speeds from DC using multiple class-D amplifiers.
 There are variations of SVM that result in different quality and computational requirements.
 One active area of development is in the reduction of total harmonic distortion (THD) created by the rapid switching inherent to these algorithms.

 Principle

 A three-phase inverter as shown to the right converts a DC supply, via a series of switches, to three output legs which could be connected to a three-phase motor.

 The switches must be controlled so that at no time are both switches in the same leg turned on or else the DC supply would be shorted.
 This requirement may be met by the complementary operation of the switches within a leg. i.e. if A+ is on then A− is off and vice versa.
 This leads to eight possible switching vectors for the inverter, V0 through V7 with six active switching vectors and two zero vectors.

 Note that looking down the columns for the active switching vectors V1-6, the output voltages vary as a pulsed sinusoid, with each leg offset by 120 degrees of phase angle.